sseefried/open-epidemic-game/DEVLOG.md

+# Wed 25 Mar 2015

+In trying to refactor to easy profiling I'm going to try out the trick where you have two modules with exactly the same interface but you only import the one you need.

+---

+So, I'm sanguine about the idea that I can still pass around values of type `WorldGLSL` or `BlurGLSL` but have them be initialised differently for two different GLSL programs.

+I need to separate out the idea of a data structure containing uniform/attribute locations from the idea of a data structure containing the program ID.

+Presumably, my "all in one shader" will create a `WorldGLSL` and a `BlurGLSL` value.

+Let's look at the design of this.
+I used to have this data structure.

+    data GLSLProgram a = GLSLProgram { glslVertexShader   :: String
+                                     , glslFragmentShader :: String

+I think I'm going to rename this to `GLSLSource` and now create a new data structure:

+    data GLSLProgram a = GLSLProgram { glslProgramId      :: ProgramId
+                                     , glslAPI            :: a
+                                     , glslInit           :: GLM ()
+                                     }

+I'm planning to instantiate `glslAPI` with either `WorldGLSL` or `BlurGLSL`.
+But I also need the `glslInit` field in order to initialise the program to use the API in `glslAPI`.
+For my current situation where I have a distinct program for world rendering and for blurring this will just be `return ()`, but when I use "one big shader" it will set an important uniform(s) that will choose which subroutine(s) of the "one big shader" to use.

+# Tue 24 Mar 2015

+## The problem of profiling in perpetuity

+This is a bit of a conundrum.
+I want to test a few different GLSL programs to see which is the fastest.
+I also want to keep the profiling program around so that I can test any time I make a small change to one of the GLSL programs.
+The idea is I will only keep the programs that are the fastest.

+The problem is that this requires me to do one of two things with my existing OpenGL code.

+a) I generalise it sufficiently that you can "plug in" various GLSL programs or
+b) I copy code.
+I copy older versions of GLSL programs into module ProfileGraphics.

 # Fri 20 Mar 2015

 Apparently branch in shaders is particularly bad.
 First I want to get a feel for why this is so.

 # Thu 19 Mar 2015